Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Lip, Mido, MAT, Rado : notre sélection de montres de plongée pour l’été

 Two years have passed since the first article on summer watches .
-After the confinement period, it is time to set out to regain our freedom and take advantage of a summer period which promises to be hot.
+After the lockdown period, it is time to go and reclaim our freedom and enjoy a little of what promises to be a hot summer.
 And take out our watches to dive.

-In the previous article on divers I presented you with a first selection of watches made to get through the holidays, at the beach while detailing the technical aspects of these watches which have become widespread on our wrists and not only during the summer.
+In the previous article on divers I presented you with a first selection of watches made to get through the holidays, at the beach while detailing the technical aspects of these watches which have spread to our wrists and not just during the summer.

 Since Sean Connery in James Bond vs. Dr. No , these technical watches have conquered wrists and well beyond their original sphere to reach sedentary executives or professions who hardly require the use of technical watches for their work.

-At the beach or in a tuxedo, Sean Connery can wear a diving watch in all circumstances.
+Whether on the beach or in a tuxedo, Sean Connery can wear a diving watch in any situation.
 (Photo by United Artists/Getty Images)

-From technical watches intended for marine or at least very humid environments or even war zones due to their robust design, diving watches have partly tended over time to become office divers.
-This can also be seen in the evolution of the offer with, among other things, the use of brushed steel in the 1960s for divers towards polished steel cases today.
+From technical watches intended for marine environments or at least very humid ones or even war zones due to their robust design, diving watches have partly tended to become office divers over time.
+This can also be seen in the evolution of the offer with, among other things, the use of brushed steel in the 60s for divers to polished steel cases today.

-A detail which is important because polished steel, although it is obviously much brighter at first glance, will also make micro-scratches more visible to the naked eye. , it must also be remembered that this is an adaptation in relation to a large part of the demand emanating in particular from external markets.
-Some prices have slipped since then, driven by the strong growth in demand from these markets and particularly from emerging economies.
+This is an important detail because polished steel, although obviously much shinier at first glance, will also make micro-scratches more visible to the naked eye. , it should also be remembered that this is an adaptation in relation to a large part of the demand coming in particular from external markets.
+Certain prices have since slipped, driven by strong growth in demand from these markets, particularly emerging economies.

-This does not mean, however, that divers have not evolved: it must be admitted, movements, steels and water resistance have generally been revised upwards.
-While the diameters reached peaks a few years ago with 44 or even 47mm, the diameters for divers today tend to be around 41-42mm.
+This does not mean that divers have not evolved: it must be acknowledged that movements, steels and waterproofness have generally been revised upwards.
+While diameters reached peaks a few years ago with 44 or even 47mm, diameters for divers today are more around 41-42mm.

-We are a step above dress watches because we must not forget the utilitarian aspect of divers which must meet certain requirements of visibility, waterproofness, robustness and this imposes certain dimensions: in diameter but also in thickness .
+We are a notch above dress watches because we must not forget the utilitarian aspect of divers' watches which must meet certain requirements of visibility, water resistance, robustness and this imposes certain dimensions: in diameter but also in thickness.

-For comparison, a pair of Red Wings or Wolverines are not asked to refine your feet but to be utility boots, originally.
+For comparison, you don't ask a pair of Red Wings or Wolverines to slim your feet, but to be utilitarian boots, originally.
 The logic is the same for diving watches.

-There are watches for everyone, whether you are a 40-year-old professional, a senior executive, a student or a young graduate entering the job market.
+There are watches for everyone, whether you are a forty-something professional, a senior executive, a student or a recent graduate entering the job market.

-My goal is to adopt another view on watches: as an enthusiast, I want to establish a bridge between two worlds: so-called traditional watchmaking and style.
+My goal is to adopt another view of watches: as an enthusiast, I want to build a bridge between two worlds: so-called traditional watchmaking and style.

 My method has its requirements: I NEVER rely on press releases.
-The testing protocol is based on loan templates provided for a minimum 10-day period with daily wear.
-It's not a simple fitting followed by a quick photograph to then receive likes by posting them on social networks.
+The test protocol is based on loan models provided for a minimum period of 10 days with daily wear.
+It is not a simple fitting followed by a quick photograph to then receive likes by posting them on social networks.

 My goal is to study the advantages and disadvantages of each model and provide realistic renderings.
-Also, the number of watches selected is limited: if applicable to four models
+Also, the number of watches selected is limited: if necessary to four models

-Having provided the widest possible panel in the first article, I also wish to strengthen the present selection by including watches priced between 1000 and 2500 euros.
-For what ?
-Because the sector has entered a process of polarization with entry-level and luxury.
+Having provided the widest possible panel in the first article, I would also like to strengthen this selection by including watches priced between 1000 and 2500 euros.
+Why?
+Because the sector has entered a process of polarization with the entry-level and luxury.

-In the same way that in clothing there is fast fashion with its prices driven down and luxury which charges prices largely uncorrelated with reality, there also exist offers which succeed in breaking through by offering quality products without you might as well charge the same prices as those for luxury, which have become unaffordable for a large majority.
+In the same way that in clothing there is fast fashion with its prices driven down and luxury which charges prices largely unrelated to reality, there are also offers which manage to break through by offering quality products without charging the same prices as luxury, which have become unaffordable for the vast majority.

-This is why it seems important to me not to limit ourselves to the extremes.
-For even more affordable prices, I am adding a watch that could have been previously selected due to its positioning and also its very interesting history.
-Let’s start this selection without further ado with a French watchmaking legend.
+This is why it seems important to me not to limit ourselves to extremes.
+For even more affordable prices, I add a watch that could have been selected previously because of its positioning and also its very interesting history.
+Let's start this selection without further delay with a French watchmaking legend.

 Nautic-Ski - Lip

-I have reminded you in the past of the tragic side of French watchmaking, but did you know that this watchmaking land was also at the forefront of innovation?
-The Lip Nautic-Ski is the perfect example.
+I have reminded you in the past of the tragic side of French watchmaking, but did you know that this watchmaking land has also been at the forefront of innovation?
+Lip's Nautic-Ski is the perfect example.

 The late 1950s and 1960s were an exceptionally rich period in terms of research and innovation.
-This is how the Lip brand scored a big blow by developing in-house a caliber that today we would pompously call manufacturing: the electric caliber R27 in 1958 .
+This is how the Lip brand scored a major coup by developing in-house a caliber that today would pompously be called a manufacture caliber: the electric caliber R27 in 1958. .

-The arrival of this electric caliber was greeted with amazement by our Swiss neighbors who were at that time behind in this specific area.
-Lip continued to develop electric watches alongside mechanical watches and this resulted in the R148 movement and the presentation of the famous Lip Nautic-Ski during the 1967 Grenoble Winter Olympics.
+The arrival of this electric caliber was greeted with amazement by our Swiss neighbors who were at that time behind in this precise field.
+Lip continued to develop electric watches in parallel with mechanical watches. and this resulted in the R148 movement and the presentation of the famous Lip Nautic-Ski at the 1967 Winter Olympics in Grenoble.

-Offered to the general public a few months later, the Nautic-Ski was a big hit because it proved to be a solid, beautiful and precise watch.
-Equipped with a SuperCompressor type housing the watch is suitable for the marine environment and obviously for diving.
+Offered to the general public a few months later, the Nautic-Ski was to make a big splash because it proved to be a solid, beautiful and precise watch.
+Equipped with a SuperCompressor type case The watch is suitable for the marine environment and obviously for diving.

-And it is not for nothing that the legendary and late navigator Éric Tabarly wore it and not just for the fleeting moment of a photo.
+And it is not for nothing that the legendary and late sailor Éric Tabarly wore it, and not just for the fleeting moment of a snapshot.
 Credit: Lip

 Such a product would have deserved an even more exceptional destiny , the fall of the company in the 70s and very difficult years left the Lip Nautic-Ski in the hands of collectors of vintage watches.